awaregroup/awareutils/README.md

 - Invalid shape coordinates (e.g. outside image etc.).
 Check for this, and fix, etc.
 - Bounding box formats (x0y0x1y1, x0y0wh, xcycwh, etc.) - be explicit.
 Likewise `(w, h)` vs `(h, w)` - be explicit by forcing kwargs.
 - Annoyance setting up OpenCV windows fullscreen etc. Provide some utils.
-- Threading.
-It's the way to do things faster, but it's hard to do it right with the right features.
-Especially with OpenCV which is a bit fragile.
 - Putting information on top of images with a GUI.
 This works, but often obscures the image, and you have to manually mess with offsets etc. Let's just have a "write all these lines to a 'console' on the GUI" option.

 ## Developing